nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 The hardening measures are grouped into three main sections:

-* Section [2](#2-x-road-operator-and-security-server-administrator-controls) — operating system, Admin UI and token PIN hardening addressed to both roles.
+* Section [2](#2-x-road-operator-and-security-server-administrator-controls) — hardening addressed to both roles: operating system accounts, the Admin UI, the token PIN policy and backups.
 * Section [3](#3-security-server-administrator-controls) — controls available to the administrator of an individual Security Server.
 * Section [4](#4-x-road-operator-controls) — controls available to the governing authority operating the Central Server and the Configuration Proxy.

 The section titles name the **role** the controls are addressed to, so that an administrator can tell at a glance which sections are theirs to read.
-Each main section then opens with an **Applies to** line naming the **components** those controls apply to, and a subsection repeats the line only where its scope is narrower than that of the section containing it.
+Each section and subsection then states an **Applies to** line naming the **components** its controls apply to.
+The line is repeated on every subsection rather than left to be inferred from the section above it, so that a reader arriving at a subsection directly — from the table of contents, from a search, or from a link in another document — sees its scope without having to look elsewhere.
+The innermost subsections, which only elaborate on the control they sit under, carry the line only where their scope is narrower than that control's.

 The two are stated separately because they do not coincide: the X-Road operator administers two components that differ in what can be hardened.
 The Configuration Proxy has no Admin UI and no web application users, so the user management and Admin UI controls of section [2](#2-x-road-operator-and-security-server-administrator-controls) are addressed to the operator but apply only to the Central Server, while the token PIN policy in the same section applies to the Configuration Proxy too.
 Read the sections that name your role, and within them apply only what the **Applies to** line names for the components you run.